-The childminder works well with the children to teach them the importance of a healthy lifestyle.
-For example, children have daily opportunities in the childminder's home and in local play groups to enhance their physical development.
-They enjoy playing on rocking toys that they need to learn coordination skills in order for them to move.
-The childminder also teaches the children the effect exercise has on their bodies and the importance of having a rest.
+The childminder works well with the children to teach them the importance of a healthy lifestyle through physical activities.
+For example, children have daily opportunities in the childminder's home to enhance their physical development.
+They enjoy playing using large slides and learning coordination skills in order for them to climb the stairs.
+The childminder also teaches the children the effect exercise has on their bodies, and the importance of having a rest and drinking plenty of fluids when playing in warm weather.
+The childminder works well with the parents to provide healthy food that meets the individual needs of the children.
+He finds out their likes and dislikes and uses this information to plan meals.
+The childminder also works with the parents who provide meals to make sure they are healthy and meets the children's individual needs.

 The childminder uses resources well to promote all areas of learning and stores these well so that children can help themselves to what is available.
 This promotes the children's independence skills.
-The childminder is consistent in her approach to behaviour management.
-She takes time to talk to them about the importance of sharing and working together.
+However, when children have finished their meals, resources are not set up to allow children to play whilst they get ready to go to sleep.
+As result, children become restless when waiting for others to finish their lunch before moving to the next part of their routine.
+The childminder is consistent in his approach to behaviour management.
+He takes time to talk to children about the importance of sharing and working together.
+Both assistants also have a secure knowledge of behaviour management and all are consistent in their approach.
 Given the children's ages and stages of development they behave well.